 In some cases, an update will be essential.
 In others, the decision can be deferred until the company wishes to make some other changes to structure or management.

 Key benefits of adopting new articles

 The benefits of adopting new articles include:

-There is no requirement to mention the authorised share capital of the company.
+- There is no requirement to mention the authorised share capital of the company.
 A company can simply increase its share capital by issuing new shares.
 It can reduce share capital by a special resolution of the shareholders.

-- The new law has recognised that “electronic communication” is an acceptable mode of communication.
-A demand of the technology age!
+- The new law has recognised that electronic communication is an acceptable mode of communication.

-A director is generally required to avoid any conflict of interest between himself and the company and to disclose it if it cannot be avoided.
+- A director is generally required to avoid any conflict of interest between themselves and the company and to disclose it if it cannot be avoided.

 - There is a new procedure for a resolution to be passed either in a meeting (as ever) or by following the new procedure of a written resolution (sec-288-300 CA 2006).

 If you wish to take advantage of the provisions in the Companies Act 2006 then you should review your company articles.

 You can amend company articles at any point in time by passing a special resolution in a shareholders' meeting.
 In very broad terms, this means that 75 per cent of those eligible to vote on a proposed change must vote in favour of it.